 Figure 7.9 - Forecast annual sediment dam overflows

 Figure 7.10 shows the impact of the sediment dams overflows on the Isaac River quality.
-The salinity of the sediment dam overflow would have a negligible impact on the Isaac River quality with predicted increases of less than 3%.
+The predicted increase in Isaac River salinity due to sediment dam overflows is generally less than 7%.